Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Proposed Method

 This correlation-based loss proved extremely effective for MS pansharpening, ensuring results characterized by very high spatial fidelity \cite{Ciotola2022,Ciotola2023}.
 Its extension to the HS case, however, is more controversial.
 In fact, the basic assumption is that $\rho(s)$ is generally high and certainly positive.
 While this is more than reasonable for the MS case, it becomes largely questionable in the HS case because many spectral bands fall outside the visible range (i.e., the PAN range) and exhibit a lower correlation with it, and sometimes the so-called inversion phenomenon \cite{Thomas2008} with regions having strong but negative correlation.
-An algorithm that disregards these physical principles may produce pansharpened results with visible artifacts, such as unnatural color variations and exaggerated contrasts.
-Furthermore, during the target adaptation phase, this inconsistency could lead to a higher conflictual behavior between the spectral and spatial loss functions, ultimately hindering the overall reconstruction quality.

 To clarify this point, we carried out a correlation analysis on a sample PRISMA image (Kansas).
 Lacking the ideal pansharpened datacube, we estimate the local correlation on reduced resolution data, using the canonical resolution downgrade of the PAN to align it with the available HS datacube.
 We select two sample spectral bands which represent opposite behaviors, one in the visible spectrum, thus highly correlated with the PAN, the other outside this range and with much lower correlation.
 In Fig.~\ref{fig:corr} (top row) we show the downgraded PAN $\P^{(\downarrow)}$, the two spectral bands, $\H_v$ (from the visible spectrum) and $\H_o$ (outside), together with the corresponding correlation maps, $\rho_v=\rho_{\P^{(\downarrow)}\H_v}$ and $\rho_o=\rho_{\P^{(\downarrow)}\H_o}$, respectively.
 The rightmost image is a quantized representation of $\rho_o$ used to simplify its interpretation.
 On the bottom row of the figure, the same items are shown for a meaningful close-up of the image (green box).